Shivender-Kun/COVID-19-Tracker-India/README.md

 Deployed on Netlify : http://bit.ly/3pF5Reo .

-This project is built by me as an extern.

-This project is built using React Js and CSS.
+This project is built using React.js and CSS.

 The project focuses on tracking :
   1. No. of Covid Samples taken per day in India Only.